-- Annually review and approve: - a.
-The strategic asset allocation and capital market assumptions. - b.
-The investment policy statement. - c.
-The statement of investment beliefs. - d.
-Changes to SITFO's office budget, staffing, and operations. - e.
-Director's performance, goals, and compensation. - Annually review: - a.
-The underlying structure of each asset class. - Quarterly review: - a.
-The investment performance and market value of each trust. - b.
-The asset class weights relative to the target allocation for each asset class. - c.
-Compliance with the IPS. - Maintain an understanding of the investment process including asset allocation, manager selection, and risk management. - Review the auditors annual report and consult with the auditor, as needed. - Review and approve SITFO hiring or termination of consultants and custodian. - Review the distribution policy.
+- \rightarrow The underlying structure of each asset class. - Quarterly review: - \rightarrow The investment performance and market value of each trust. - \rightarrow The asset class weights relative to the target allocation for each asset class. - \rightarrow Compliance with the IPS. - Maintain an understanding of the investment process including asset allocation, manager selection, and risk management. - Review the auditors annual report and consult with the auditor, as needed. - Review and approve SITFO hiring or termination of consultants and custodian. - Review the distribution policy.

-2.3 Duties and Responsibilities of SITFO
+Duties and Responsibilities of SITFO